JackPBailey/Black_Jack/README.md

 # Black_Jack

-im making a game og blackjack (21)
+im making a game of blackjack (21)